swdayu/howtos/git/github-access.md

 **Modify local files and commit the changes**
 ```
-# 1. Modify local files ...
+# 1. Modify local files and check the status
+$ git status

 # 2. Add all modified file into stage
 $ git add .

-# 3. You can check current status
+# 3. You can check current status again
 $ git status

 # 4. Commit the changes